SpartnerNL/laravel-excel-docs/csv/1.0/exports/queued.md

-# Implementing the FromQuery concern with ShouldQueue
+# Queued

 [[toc]]

-:muscle: Create an export class in `app/Exports` in the same way as shown in the 5 minute quick start.
+In case you are working with a lot of data, it might be wise to queue the entire process.

+Create a new class called `UsersExport` in `App/Exports`:

 :::vue
 .